 Were you recently injured in a construction accident?
 If so, you’ve likely found yourself wondering what you should do next.
 Fortunately, to help you out in this challenging situation, the construction accident attorneys at Cutter Law P.C. compiled a list of the five things you should do immediately following a construction accident and/or injury.
 If, for whatever reason, you’re still unsure of what you should do next after reading this guide, then feel free to contact us for a no-obligation consultation.
 Our attorneys are always standing by to take your case.

 Before you do anything else following a construction accident injury, you should seek professional medical attention.
 Even if you feel fine, get yourself to a doctor.
 You may have suffered asymptomatic internal injuries that could seriously threaten your life down the line.
 So, to err on the safe side, make sure you head over to the doctor’s office or hospital immediately following a construction accident injury, regardless of perceived severity.

 Additionally, evidence that you sought professional medical attention following your accident helps when you potentially file for workers’ compensation down the road.
 And, remember, even if you file a construction accident lawsuit, you can still register for workers’ compensation here in California.

 Step 2.
 Inform Your Job Site Foreman And/Or Supervisor

-After seeking medical attention, your second step following a construction accident is to notify, in writing, your foreman, and all other supervisors on the job site.
+After seeking medical attention, your second step following a construction accident is to notify, in writing, your foreman and all other supervisors on the job site.
 Do this within 30 days of your accident.
-Also, while doing so, you should make detailed documentation of the entire accident.
-In your literature of the accident include where the accident occurred, and how and when it happened.
-Making complete documentation can help in court and with your potential workers’ complication case down the road.
+Also, while doing so, you should make detailed documentation of the entire accident in your literature of the accident, including where the accident occurred and how and when it happened.
+Making complete documentation can help in court and with your potential workers’ complication cases down the road.